ryanflorence/react-training/lessons/03-simple-component-communication.md

 > Warning: Required prop `onCreate` was not specified in
 > `AssignmentForm`.
 Check the render method of `App`.

-Or if its the wrong type:
+Or if it's the wrong type:

 > Warning: Invalid prop `onCreate` of type `string` supplied to
 > `AssignmentForm`, expected `function`.
 Check the render method of